noboxio/tj-python/README.md

 those steps are performed.
 This is very slow especially on the Raspberry Pi.

 `streaming2.py` (eventually to replace `streaming.py`) is a major rewrite of `streaming.py` with many improvements to syntax and functionality.

+The new syntax will be based off callbacks.
+The websocket and stream will remain open, and all phrases spoken by the user will be returned through a callback.
+There will also be callbacks for when the robot enters/exits the sleeping state.
 ___
 [Begin main repository README]
 ___